dokutan/rgb_keyboard/README.md

 ### --kernel-driver option
 On some systems libusb might no be able to properly detach the kernel driver, and the program will fail to open the keyboard.
 The --kernel-driver option skips this step and is intended for better compatibility.

+### --interface0 option
+Don't open usb interface 0 on the keyboard.
+This allows input to happen while settings are applied, and is primarily intended for scripting purposes.
+Because compatibility is untested, this needs to be specifically enabled with this option.

 ### --ajazzak33 option
 This is required for the Ajazz AK33 keyboard, as it uses a slightly different method of transmitting data.